North South University: School of Business and Economics (SBE)

 The School of Business and Economics (SBE) at North South University is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
-Dr. AKM Waresul Karim is the currently serving Dean of the school.
-It is the first Business school in Bangladesh to receive American accreditation.
+AKM Waresul Karim is the currently serving dean of the school.
+It is the first business school in Bangladesh to receive American accreditation.
 SBE of NSU secured the Global Rank of 401–450 in Business and Management Studies in the QS World University Rankings 2020.
 The School of Business and Economics (SBE) consists of four departments.